Chemin du Bois de la Roussille , 86170 NEUVILLE DE POITOU

 History of Domaine de La Roussille

-Traces of Haut-Poitou vineyards date back to Gallo-Roman times.
+Traces of vineyards in the region date back to Gallo-Roman times.
 As a result, the vineyards have existed for at least twenty centuries.
 It was between the 10th and 12th centuries that it acquired its greatest renown.
-Haut-Poitou wines were highly sought after by the nobles of the day.
-In the 13th century, the vineyards were at their peak, with a large surface area as a result of many middle-class people buying land in Haut-Poitou to grow vines.
+The wines of Poitou were highly sought after by the nobles of the time.
+In the 13th century, the vineyards were at their peak, with a vast area of land bought up by many of the region's bourgeoisie to grow vines.

 Challenges and renaissance: from devastation to renewal

 Unfortunately, the vineyards were devastated on several occasions, firstly during the Wars of Religion.
-Then, in 1882, phylloxera struck, destroying the entire Poitou vineyard (43,000 hectares) and triggering a rural exodus.
+Then, in the second half of the 19th century, phylloxera struck, destroying the entire Poitou vineyard (43,000 hectares) and triggering the rural exodus.
 In 1945, winegrowers got together to create a winegrowers' union to defend the Haut-Poitou appellation, VDQS (Vins Délimités de Qualité Supérieure).
 From 1971 to 1985, the growth and reputation of Haut-Poitou VDQS wines increased considerably, enabling the vineyard to continue its development.

 Val de Loire PGI wines